MisterTea/mame/docs/source/advanced/hlsl.rst

 Configuration Editing
 ---------------------

 As referenced in :ref:`advanced-multi-CFG`, MAME has a order in which it processes INI files.
-The HLSL settings can be edited in ``mame.ini``, but to take full advantage of the power of MAME's config files, you'll want to copy the HLSL settings from mame.ini to one of the other config files and make changes there.
+The HLSL settings can be edited in ``mame.conf``, but to take full advantage of the power of MAME's config files, you'll want to copy the HLSL settings from mame.conf to one of the other config files and make changes there.

-For instance, once you've found HLSL settings you think are appropriate for Neo Geo games, you can put those settings into ``neogeo.ini`` so that all Neo-Geo games will be able to take advantage of those settings without needing to add it to every game INI manually.
+For instance, once you've found HLSL settings you think are appropriate for Neo Geo games, you can put those settings into ``neogeo.conf`` so that all Neo-Geo games will be able to take advantage of those settings without needing to add it to every game INI manually.

 Configuration Settings